 Graduate story: Jacqui Taylor

-Bachelor of Environmental Science/Bachelor of Marine Science and Management
+Bachelor of Applied Science (majoring in marine science management), now Bachelor of Marine Science and Management

 Jacqui Taylor has always been passionate about connecting people with nature, whether as a dive instructor, tour guide, filmmaker, whale researcher or working with Indigenous sea rangers to map and record their management of sea country.
 Now as northern marine campaigner AMCS, she's raising the community's awareness about threats to the Timor and Arafura seas of the Top End.

 "What I like most about my job is knowing I'm making a real contribution to the protection of our marine environment in the north of Australia where we have some of the last healthy tropical waters of the planet.
 Because AMCS is not-for-profit, we have the capacity to influence decision-makers and question all tiers of government.
 I organise and rally the community against issues that have a detrimental effect on marine life and ecosystems, like seabed mining and the winding back of marine sanctuary zones.
 People who study environmental science are usually people who are passionate about the environment.
 In collaboration with scientists, business owners and the wider community, AMCS is able to provide a platform for positive action and a well-balanced and important environmental perspective that isn't offered elsewhere."

 Jacqui does media interviews, talks to politicians, speaks at rallies and public meetings, and creates campaigns, promotional material, websites and videos.